IRTF-HRPC/drafts/draft-feminism.md

 Most of the threats women and queer people face on line, occur on the user levels of application and content.
 Most adversaries are other users, but also include institutions, platforms and governments.

 For a long time, perhaps since the internet became popular, its use ceased to be a functional matter and became emotional.
-The access to chat rooms to connect with people at huge distances, the possibility of having personal e-mails, the appearance of social networks to share music, photos and then video, determined not only the social use of a new tool but also the configuration of digital sensitivities, understood by some as sensory extensions of the body [ref].
+The access to chat rooms to connect with people at huge distances, the possibility of having personal e-mails, the appearance of social networks to share music, photos and then video, determined not only the social use of a new tool but also the configuration of digital sensitivities, understood by some as sensory extensions of the body.

 The internet connections embedded have also meant a radical transformation in the way people access the internet.
 Much more, considering that today most internet connections, especially in the global south, are mobile connections.